novoalab/Best_Practices_dRNAseq_analysis/README.md

 - 3) RNA modification analyses
 - 4) PolyA tail estimations

-The analysis can be ran for a single fast5/fastq file, of in a comparative mode (e.g. comparison of different base-callers, comparison of different mappers, etc)
+The analysis can be ran for a single fastq file, of in a comparative mode (e.g. comparison of different base-callers, comparison of different mappers, etc)

 ## Pre-requisites